David-Akintan/David-Akintan/README.md

-**Hi 👋, I'm David Akintan (Dayve)**
+**Hi 👋, I'm Dayve**

 Hello and welcome to my GitHub profile!
-My name is Akintan David(Dayve) and I am a Blockchain developer and smart contract analyst.
+My name is Dayve and I am a Blockchain developer and smart contract analyst.

 <!---